How you can use this image

 All rights reserved.

 This image can be used for non-commercial research or private study purposes, and other exceptions to copyright permitted under the Copyright, Designs and Patents Act 1988, as amended and revised.

 For all other types of use please visit the owning collection’s website for more information about permitted uses and licensing.

 Add or edit a note on this artwork that only you can see.
 You can find notes again by going to the ‘Notes’ section of your account.

 Tracing boards are used by Freemasons in their lodge meetings as visual aids in their ceremonies, and there is usually a tracing board for each of the three ceremonies.
-This example is painted on wood, although they can also be painted or drawn on cloth or paper, or made out of stone.
-The three columns are the classical orders of architecture: Doric, Ionic and Corinthian, which represent the Master, or Ruler, of the lodge and his two deputies, or wardens.
+This example is painted on canvas, although they can also be painted or drawn on wood, cloth or paper, or made out of stone.
+The three columns are the classical orders of architecture: Doric, Ionic, and Corinthian, which represent the Master, or Ruler, of the lodge and his two deputies, or wardens.

-on loan from the Bank of England Lodge No.263
+on loan from the Royal Naval Lodge No.59